 - The proposition is complicated and needs a relationship manager to work through the lending process.

 Image courtesy of www.spotcap.co.uk

 With the Fintech revolution, many lenders offer access to finance for businesses online that aren’t peer-to-peer lenders.
 They normally raise an investment fund and then use online platforms to find, vet and lend to businesses.

 One example is SpotCap: its business model is based on speed and flexibility by assessing creditworthiness quickly, accurately and smoothly.

 The raft of Fintech companies offering finance is worth exploring but there is unlikely to be a magic bullet out there for you.
-To some extent, they will all require a solid plan, good financials and some degree of security.
+Business owners need to show a solid plan, good financials and some degree of security.

-- Often faster and easier to use than banks.
+- Often a faster way to get financing than banks.

 - You will still need security or a personal guarantee.